annakthrnlee/Credit_Risk_Analysis/README.md

 For this model:
 - Balanced accuracy score was = 0.6314677834584286 or 0.63
-- Precision: After reviwing the confusion matrix (which is the table of true positives, false positives, true negatives, and false negatives), let's break it down: I created this chart for simplicity reasons.
+- Precision: After reviewing the confusion matrix (which is the table of true positives, false positives, true negatives, and false negatives), let's break it down: I created this chart for simplicity reasons.
 <img width="694" alt="Screen Shot 2022-09-02 at 11 20 55 AM" src="https://user-images.githubusercontent.com/104043438/188205892-75e36e5e-069f-483a-a328-7120eccc6bd9.png">
-As we can see, their are 50 true positivies for this model
+- The high_risk precision score is 0.01 (1%) with a 0.58 (58%) sensitivity score.
+On the contrary, low_risk precision has a score of 1.00 (100%) with a sensitivity score of 0.81 (81%).